Bikini Model Gabby Epstein Puts On A Busty Display In Blue Bikini

 “YUMMMY, and the fruit looks good too,” joked one fan.

-The blond beauty generally takes a few minutes to respond to some of the comments that pop up on her posts.
-However, they racked up fast.
+The blonde beauty generally takes a few minutes to respond to some of the comments that pop up on her posts.
+However, they added up fast.
 By the time the post was live for 30 minutes, it had 250 comments and almost 16,000 likes.
-The Instagram sensation has amassed a following of 2.3 million, and she seems to enjoy posting a variety of photos to keep her followers entertained.
-Most of them showcase her incredible figure.
+The Instagram sensation has amassed a following of 2.3 million, and she seems to enjoy posting a variety of photos to keep her followers entertained, most of which showcase her incredible figure.

 Judging from her Instagram page, the model recently attended the Splendor in the Grass music festival in New South Wales.
 From the comments on her post, she might have been one of the best-dressed at the event.
 She wore a skimpy bikini top with a sheer blue skirt adorned with glittery stars.
-She also donned a pair of stylish white boots.
+She also rocked a pair of stylish white boots.

 “Please dress me omg,” one follower said.